 Does the turtle topper for a 75-gallon tank fit?
-The answer is, perhaps.
-Click here to find out why in this quick article.
+The answer is, most likely.

 Can The Turtle Topper Fit A 75-Gallon Tank?

-On the box and company website, the Penn-Plax Turtle Topper is listed as being able to fit on most aquariums up to 55 gallons.
+The Penn-Plax Turtle Topper is listed on the company website as being able to fit on most aquariums up to 55 gallons.

 While this is true, what is more important is that the dimensions of the tank that you want to use.
 If the dimensions are under the maximum allowable, then the device will fit rather seamlessly.
 If they are not then you will need to do some custom rigging.